Layer 3 and 7 Firewall Processing Order

 Layer 3 rules configured on the firewall page of the Security Appliance settings are stateful while Layer 7 rules are stateless.
 Additionally, Layer 3 and Layer 7 rules configured on both the group policy firewall and wireless firewall settings are stateless.

 Firewall rules, of any type, apply only to traffic which traverses through the firewall device.
 This means that firewall rules do not apply to traffic originating from (such as LDAP binds) or terminating at (such as client VPN) the firewall device.
-Additionally, MX VLAN interfaces, themselves, are not considered in Allow or Deny rules.
+Additionally, MX VLAN interfaces and the MX WAN IP addresses, themselves, are not considered in Allow or Deny rules.

 Reference L3 and L7 Rules